mshinwell/flambda-backend/design.md

 ## Backend

-The backend push/pop annotations will be enhanced with the `Normal` or `Async` specifications, for translating `try` and `try_async` respectively.
+The backend push/pop annotations are enhanced with the `Normal` or `Async` specifications, for translating `try` and `try_async` respectively.

-Whenever an async exception handler is installed, a normal exception handler is installed too.
+**Key point:** Whenever an async exception handler is installed, a normal exception handler is installed too.
 This ensures that management of the async exception stack can be kept in sync with that of the normal exception stack.
+(See "Scenarios", below.)

 During a normal exception raise an async handler may be called.
 In this circumstance it may be necessary to unwind the async exception